Joby-John/Food-Flag/README.md

 1. Sign up with your name and phone number.
 2. Look for available flags on the map.
 3. Click on a marker to claim a flag.
-4. If it's a self-raised flag, you'll see options to delete or confirm.
+4. If it's a self-raised flag, you'll see options to delete else it'll be to confirm.

 ### For Restaurants

 1. Sign up with your restaurant details including FSSAI, PAN, name, and phone number.
-2. Initialize flags for fixed priced meals.
+2. Initialize flags for fixed priced meals on request of users.
-3. Wait for users to claim your flags.
+3. Let users scan and raise flag from their app.
+4. Provide meal for that amount, when a receiver verifies it.

 ## Prerequisites

 Before you start, make sure you have installed the following on your system:

 - Flutter SDK
-- VS Code
+- Android studio
-- Dart and Flutter extensions for VS Code
+- Dart and Flutter
 - Android emulator or physical device

 You may want a Google Maps API key if using maps in your IDE.
 For environment variables, contact [joby432john@gmail.com](mailto:joby432john@gmail.com).